-4.1.1 Case Study 1: Explosive polar storm traversing over the sea ice
+70 4.1.1 Case Study 1: Explosive polar storm traversing over the sea ice

 There existed an explosive atmospheric cyclone moving from the MIZ to over the ice interior between 2-5 July 2017.
 This cyclone was chosen for a case study as its effects on the underlying sea ice has been well documented with both satellite and in situ data (Vichi et al., 2019).
 Figure 1 shows the vorticity field between midday 3 July and midday 5 July according to each of the four products, with the masking due to rejected drift estimates indicated by the dotted hatching.
-Overlain mean sea le vel pressure (MSLP) contours indicate that cyclonic structure in the atmosphere persisted over the ice interior during this 48 h period, with the mean position of its core located at approximately 65° S and 21° E. According to the merged product, the cyclonic vorticity feature in the sea-ice field is consistent with the structure of the atmospheric cyclone over the same period.
+Overlain mean sea level pressure (MSLP) contours indicate that cyclonic structure in the atmosphere persisted over the ice interior during this 48 h period, with the mean position of its core located at approximately 65° S and 21° E. According to the merged product, the cyclonic vorticity feature in the sea-ice field is consistent with the structure of the atmospheric cyclone over the same period.
 This is evidenced by the large region of negative vorticity in the sea-ice field (blue) underneath the overlying atmospheric cyclone (Fig. 1d).
 The magenta ring shown in Fig. 1 represents the location of the most intense cyclonic ice drift feature detected using the merged product, with its 450 km radius centred at 65.7° S and 20.6° E (mean vorticity: -1.13 ×10-3 ± 0.90 ×10-6 s-1).
 Conversely, none of the single-sensor ice drift products detect this intense feature underneath the atmospheric cyclone (Fig. 1a, 1b and 1c), although they all capture some negative vorticity in the region.
-All products have some rejected drift estimates at the MIZ, while the single-sensor products have far more in the ice interior, which results in a patchier vorticity field, especially when it is negative.
-All four products instead detect a similar vorticity field in the Weddell Sea region, suggesting that good quality drift estimates are more in agreement under anticyclonic drift conditions.
+In addition to the area of ice beneath the atmospheric cyclone, the wider vorticity field is also associated with the cyclonic and anticyclonic curvature of the isobars.
+All four products detect positive vorticity beneath the elongated high-pressure ridge over the Weddell Sea,